chapooki/aws-ChatApp-Net6-CDK/src/App/Readme.md

 Step4 -
 use https://jwt.io/ to read the content of the JWT.
-    - if you use ID token: The "Sub" field is userId and "cognito:username" is username
+    - if you use ID token: The "sub" field is userId and "cognito:username" is username
-    - if you use access token: The "Sub" field is userId and "username"is username
+    - if you use access token: The "sub" field is userId and "username"is username

 -----------------------------------------------------